 - 1/4 teaspoon cayenne pepper

-- 1 to 2 teaspoons mesquite Liquid Smoke, optional
+- 1 to 2 teaspoons liquid smoke, optional

 - 1 pound ground pork

-- In a large bowl, mix maple syrup, seasonings and, if desired, Liquid Smoke.
+- In a large bowl, mix maple syrup, salt, spices and, if desired, liquid smoke.
 Add pork; mix lightly but thoroughly.
 Shape into eight 2-1/2-in. patties.
 Refrigerate, covered, at least 1 hour.

 - In a large nonstick skillet coated with cooking spray, cook patties over medium heat until a thermometer reads 160°, 4-6 minutes per side.
 Yield: 8 servings.